pzeadrian/archinstall/installation.md

 ## Disk Partitioning
 For me, the ideal partition scheme just have boot(/boot), root(/), home(/home) and swap partitions.
 The space that you give to those partitions remains in yourself.
-For partitioning your disk(s), I recommend you to use cfdisk, because in my opinion, is the easiest way to do it from terminal.
+For partitioning your disk(s), I recommend you to use cfdisk, because, in my opinion, is the easiest way to do it from terminal.
 So, first run:
 ```bash
 lsblk # For checking your disk(s) name
 ```